S0raWasTaken/Serena/README.md

 </p>

 # Serena
-A Discord bot meant to be REALLY powerful on what it does (currently WIP).
+An utility bot meant to be pretty overpowered (currently WIP).

 ## About
 Serena aims to serve basic utility for server control and moderation.<br>